davidcharbonnier/gcp-bootstrap/README.md

 Workload Identity Federation support allows configuring external providers independently from CI/CD, and offers predefined attributes for a few well known ones (more can be easily added by editing the `identity-providers.tf` file).
 Once providers have been configured their names are passed to the following stages via interface outputs, and can be leveraged to set up access or impersonation in IAM bindings.

 CI/CD support is fully implemented for GitHub, Gitlab, and Cloud Source Repositories / Cloud Build.
 For GitHub, we also offer a [separate supporting setup](../../extras/0-cicd-github/) to quickly create / configure repositories.
+The same applies for Gitlab with the [following extra stage](../../extras/0-cicd-gitlab/).

 <!-- TODO: add a general overview of our design -->